benjjneb/decontam/README.md

 An [introductory vignette](vignettes/decontam_intro.html) demonstrating how to use the decontam package to identify contaminants.

-Coming soon: Full publication with benchmarking demonstrating how `decontam`inating your data removes kit contaminants, reduces batch effects, and prevents false-positive assocations.
+Coming soon: Full publication with benchmarking demonstrating how `decontam`inating your data removes reagent sequences, reduces batch effects, and prevents false-positive assocations.

 ### Other Resources